3 English Listening Approaches to Get You Through Challenging Business Meetings

 Taking Notes to Understand a Meeting Fully

 When you really need to understand an entire meeting, you can use some techniques that students use in classes and lectures.
 One of the main techniques for taking notes is called “Cornell notes.”
 It was developed by a professor at Cornell University.
-You can read detailed information about it here.
 There’s also an explanation in simple English on James Madison University’s website.

 Even without the explanations above, it is very easy to understand and do: